ContinuumDAO/ctmdao-docs/ContinuumDAO/C3Caller/C3CallerDemo.md

 ### Receive the Message

 It is not necessary to modify anything on the receive function.
 The calldata is already built in the source chain and verified by the MPC nodes.
-In the demo, it is `crossIn`, just mint token to the user address with the passed amount and return True if execute is successful.
-The transaction will revert if the function  returns false, or if revert is called with a string  that is passed to the fallback argument reason\_.
+In the demo, it is `crossIn`, just mint token to the user address with the passed amount and return 'true' if execute is successful.
+The transaction will revert if the function  returns 'false', or if revert is called with a string  that is passed to the fallback argument reason\_.

 ```
 function crossIn(